Case Study

 9

-months to launch
+months to initial launch

 Overview